Fried-man/blu-ray_to_letterboxd/README.md

 ## Troubleshooting

 ### Port Conflicts
-The VS Code launch configurations automatically clean up existing processes.
+The VS Code launch configurations and Dart launcher automatically clean up existing processes.
 If you still get "address already in use" errors:

 1. Manually kill processes:
-   - Windows: `taskkill /F /PID <PID>` (find PIDs with `netstat -ano | findstr :3002`)
+   - Windows: `taskkill /F /PID <PID>` (find PIDs with `netstat -ano | findstr :3002` or `:8082`)
-   - Linux/Mac: `kill -9 $(lsof -ti:3002)`
+   - Linux/Mac: `kill -9 $(lsof -ti:3002)` or `kill -9 $(lsof -ti:8082)`

-2. Or change ports in the code:
+2. Or change ports in environment variables:
-   - `proxy-server/server.js`: Change PORT variable
+   - API server: Set `PORT=3003` (default: 3002)
-   - `lib/services/blu_ray_scraper.dart`: Update _proxyBaseUrl
+   - Flutter web app: Use `--web-port=8083` (default: 8082)

-   - Run with different --web-port
+3. Or modify the VS Code launch configurations to use different ports

 ### Blank White Screen
 If the web app shows a blank white screen: